gemma-butcher/ms4/README.md

 - CSS has been validated with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and auto-prefixed with [CSS Autoprefixer](https://autoprefixer.github.io/).
 - Links checked with [W3C Link Checker](https://validator.w3.org/checklink).
 - Each javascript file was tested on the site for errors and functionality using the console and with [JSHint](https://jshint.com/).
-- Python has been validated using the [Microsoft Python Linter](https://code.visualstudio.com/docs/python/linting)
+- Python has been validated using the [Microsoft Python Linter](https://code.visualstudio.com/docs/python/linting) and code institute pylinter.

 ### Python Testing
 **Notes:**